smartbcity/ssm-php-sample/README.md

+# Before Starting

+The PHP script uses a number of RSA key pairs that have been registered on the test server.
+In order for the script to work with its current configuration, the private keys of the users `bank`and `shop`have to be present in the directory.
+The private key of the user`ssm-admin`is also required to create new accounts (new SSM sessions to be precise).
+If you don't have them, please contact SmartB to get the `keys` folder.

 # Account Creation (Start the automaton)

 ---

-In this example each new account will be managed on a new session of the `account` ssm.
+In this example each new account will be managed on a new session of the `account` SSM.
 For each new session, a new initial state is required.
 The initial state specifies, the name of the session and the roles.

 ```php
 // Load the private key required to complete the operation